-One of the priorities of every cybersecurity organisation is to explain that a majority of breaches in a system occurs due to compromised “privileged access” accounts.
-Depending on the age and size of a business, privileged access account management could have gone unchecked for years to decades, allowing an increasing number of accounts to access onsite and remotely, as well as using RPA (robotic process automation) that uses privilege access abilities.
+Privileged Access.
+One of the priorities of every cybersecurity organisation is to explain that a majority of breaches in a system occur due to compromised “privileged access” accounts.
+Depending on the age and size of a business, privileged access account management could have gone unchecked for years to decades, allowing an increasing number of accounts to be accessed onsite and remotely, as well as using RPA (robotic process automation) that uses privilege access abilities.
 All of the firewalls and security measures that may be in place in a business will be useless if you give a “free pass” to criminals via a stolen privileged access account.

-Analyzing the history of the privileged accounts within a business can often result in the discovery of old and outdated accounts that should have been removed as well as current accounts that possibly should not have the “Privileged Account” status.
-It’s estimated that over a period of time privileged accounts can outnumber standard employees by as much as three to four times.
+Analysing the history of the privileged accounts within a business can often result in the discovery of old and outdated accounts that should have been removed, as well as current accounts that possibly should not have the “Privileged Account” status.
+It’s estimated that over a period of time, privileged accounts can outnumber standard employees by as much as three to four times.

-Examples of how serious privilege access account breaches are can be found in cybercrimes from Yahoo! to Edward Snowden, all the way to the attack on the power grid in the Ukraine.
-Numerous organizations have succumbed to security breaches using privileged access accounts that put their company and in some cases, their countries at risk.
+Examples of how serious privilege access account breaches are can be found in cybercrimes from Yahoo! to Edward Snowden, all the way to the attack on the power grid in Ukraine.
+Numerous organizations have succumbed to security breaches using privileged access accounts that put their companies, and in some cases, their countries, at risk.

 Types of Human Privilege Access Accounts:

 - Domain Administrative Account: This is an administrative access account that has the ability to work across all servers and workstations in a network.
 They are usually rarely assigned but are some of the most extensive and robust.

 - Super User Account: This is a standard account that is typically assigned to administrators in the IT Department so that they can configure applications and systems as well as add, change, or delete user accounts.